U.S. Strategy for Central America

 “The United States views the security and prosperity of Central America as key to regional stability and to the security of the United States.
 We affirm our strong relationship with Central America and the region...”

 -- White House Statement on the Conference on Prosperity and Security in Central America, June 2017

-The United States is providing approximately $2 billion in foreign assistance to Central American countries in fiscal years 2015-17.
+The United States is providing more than $2.6 billion in foreign assistance to Central American countries in fiscal years 2015-2010.
 Read more about the work of the Bureau of International Narcotics and Law Enforcement Affairs in Central America and U.S. Agency for International Development programs in El Salvador, Guatemala, and Honduras.

 The Strategy complements the region’s Alliance for Prosperity (A4P) initiative.
 In 2016-2017, the governments of El Salvador, Guatemala, and Honduras (Northern Triangle) committed $5.4 billion of their own funds to support the A4P initiative to develop opportunities for their people, improve public safety, enhance access to the legal system, and strengthen institutions.
 Outside the Northern Triangle, the Strategy supports Belize, Costa Rica, Nicaragua, and Panama to address similar challenges.